ninaschulte/mortgage-calculator/README.md

 ![Image Alt Text](./documentation/flowchart.png)
 ## Features
 ### Welcome message
-Welcome message with some basic rules, what kind of data will be only accepted for further calculations.
+A welcome message displays basic rules regarding the accepted data for further calculations.
 ![Image Alt Text](./documentation/welcome.png)
 ### Rules
-Explain to the customer what is this program about and a set of rules.
+An explanation to the user about the purpose of the program and a set of accompanying rules.
 ![Image Alt Text](./documentation/rules.png)
 ### Go back button
-Go back button is present on rules screen and also once user complete the calculator.
-This button return user to the first page, where user can select again between rules and calculator.
+A "Go back" button is provided on both the rules screen and upon completing the calculator.
+This button returns the user to the initial page, where they can choose between rules and the calculator.
 ### Age input and Age retirement input
-Calculator ask users to add age and retirement age
+The calculator prompts users to enter their current age and retirement age.
 ![Image Alt Text](./documentation/age_val.png)
 ### Salary, expenses and other expenses input
-Calculator ask users for three additional inputs: salary, expenses and other expenses input.
-In case sum of expenses is bigger then actual salary, program return error that user can´t buy any property.
+The calculator also prompts users for three additional inputs: salary, regular expenses, and other expenses.
+If the total expenses exceed the user's salary, the program returns an error indicating that the user cannot afford to buy a property.
 ![Image Alt Text](./documentation/expense_error.png)
 ### Result
-Once your data are validated, result page is presented to the user with three calculated results:
+Upon successful validation of the input data, the program presents the user with a results page displaying three calculated values:

-- your monthly amount that you can spend on investment,
+The monthly amount available for investment.
-- total investement through out all the years,
+The total investment amount over the years (calculated as user's salary minus the sum of all expenses).
-- in how many years you you will pay off this amount.
+The number of years required to pay off this investment (calculated as (retirement age - user age) * 12) * monthly amount.

 ![Image Alt Text](./documentation/result.png)
 ## Technologies Used